Skip to main content

 Contraception Services

-LCH is a trusted provider of contraception services for women in West Grove, PA and southern Chester County.
+LCH is a trusted provider of contraception services for individuals in West Grove, PA and southern Chester County.

 Contraception Services in West Grove, PA

-The women’s health services team is a knowledgeable and compassionate resource for the family planning needs of our patients.
+The LCH team is a knowledgeable and compassionate resource for the family planning needs of our patients.

-contraception servicesWe offer contraception counseling and services so that women can make well-informed decisions about birth control.
+contraception servicesWe offer contraception counseling and services so that patients can make well-informed decisions about birth control.

 Our providers prescribe birth control pills, performs IUD insertion, and provides education regarding various forms of birth control.
-The women’s health center is a safe and welcoming office where patients are encouraged to ask questions and speak openly about their concerns and needs.
-Once they fully understand their options, women are empowered to make family planning choices based on their individual circumstances.
+The Women’s Health Center is a safe and welcoming office where patients are encouraged to ask questions and speak openly about their concerns and needs.
+Once they fully understand their options, patients are empowered to make family planning choices based on their individual circumstances.

 Birth Control Options